-Ref Governance Area Responsible Officer Target Date (as reported in the 2020/21 AGS) Implementation update 8.
-General Fund Capital Strategy To develop and deliver the next iteration of the General Fund Capital Strategy.
-Head of Finance (Corporate Services) February 2022 The latest iteration of the General Fund Capital Strategy was agreed by Council in March 2022.
-Officers will continue to develop the pipeline of capital projects to be included in future iterations of the General Fund Capital Strategy 9.
-Housing Revenue Account Financial Strategy To develop a refreshed HRA financial strategy, in light of the financial impact of the pandemic, and monitor the implementation of this strategy.
-Director of Finance Head of Finance (Supporting Communities) February 2022 This was included in the HRA rent-setting report that was approved by Cabinet in January 2022 10.
+Ref Governance Area Responsible Officer Target Date (as reported in the 2020/21 AGS) Implementation update pandemic, and monitor the implementation of this strategy.
+Head of Finance (Supporting Communities) approved by Cabinet in January 2022 10.
 Community Investment Programme To continue to monitor the delivery of the Community Investment Programme and manage associated risks.
 Director of Development Head of CIP Programme Office March 2022 The programme is now overseen by the Housing and Property Investment Board.